-- Blow off all loose dust.

-- loose dust.

-- Shake out the dust cloth.

-- Avoid using circular or vertical motions.
+- Blow off all loose dust. - Using the special dust cloth as a brush, gently whisk off any remaining loose dust. - Shake out the dust cloth. - Dust the finish, using linear motions in one direction parallel to the floor.
+Avoid using circular or vertical motions.